The Hand Center

 Ambulatory surgery patients (People who will be going home after surgery) must make arrangements for someone (family member or friend) to pick you up after surgery.
 You will not be allowed to drive home if you have had any sedation, which includes all anesthesia except local anesthesia.

 On the day of surgery please leave jewelry and other valuables at home.
-On the day of surgery please bring your insurance information.
+On the day of surgery please bring your insurance information and photo ID.
 Please do not wear lipstick, make-up or nail polish on either index finger.
 Glasses, dentures and hearing aides may be removed until after your procedure.

 After surgery you will go to the recovery room if you had general anesthesia or are still sedated at the end of the procedure for an hour or two.
 If not or after the recovery room you will return to the ambulatory surgery area.
 Your surgeon will contact the person you (think ahead) have selected.
 The nurses will make you comfortable, review the procedure and postoperative instructions with you and your family or friends.
 You will be given some liquid and food as tolerated and be discharged home when you are ready.
 If you haven't already scheduled a postoperative appointment, one will be scheduled or you can call as soon as you can from home.
 This can vary from being seen the next day or up to two weeks depending on the procedure and your needs.